pcolmant/repanier/README.md

     apt-get upgrade -y
     apt-get install -y sudo
     ```
-3. Check if `apache` is installed.
-If yes, then uninstall it because we will use `nginx` and not `apache` to listen to port 80 and 443.
+3. Disable `apache` is enabled because we will use `nginx` and not `apache` to listen to port 80 and 443.
     ```commandline
-    service apache2 status
+    service apache2 stop
-    ---> Goto step 4 if the message is like : "Unit apache2.service could not be found." service apache2 stop
-    apt-get purge -y apache2 apache2-utils
-    apt-get -y autoremove
-    rm -rf /etc/apache2
+    sudo update-rc.d apache2 disable
     ```
-4. Be sure to have the right locales set.
-This will be used to create the PostgreSQL data base.
+4. Be sure to have the right locales set. **This will be used to create the PostgreSQL data base**.
     ```commandline
-    dpkg-reconfigure locales    <<--- select>>>> fr_BE.UTF-8  and/or other following your need
+    dpkg-reconfigure locales    <<--- select>>>> fr_BE.UTF-8  and/or other following your need.
+E.g fr_CH.UTF-8
     ```
 5. Create a new user whose name is `repanier` (or whatever else).
 It will be used to install the `Repanier` (avoid `root` for security purpose).
 Let it be sudoers and a sshuser.
     ```commandline